 Magee Marsh, 419-898-0960, www.friendsofmageemarsh.org.

-• Ottawa National Wildlife Refuge, located at 14000 W. SR 2.
-The Ottawa National Wildlife Refuge was established in 1961 to preserve habitat for migrating birds.
-Staff at the refuge also manage Cedar Point and West Sister Island refuges.
+• Ottawa National Wildlife Refuge, located at 14000 W. SR 2, was established in 1961 to preserve habitat for migrating birds.
+Staff at the refuge also manages Cedar Point and West Sister Island refuges.
 The three refuges together now protect approximately 9,000 acres of habitat and some of the last remnants of the Great Black Swamp in the heart of the Lake Erie marshes.

 Ottawa Refuge has been designated as a site of regional significance in the Western Hemisphere Shorebird Reserve Network.
-In 2002, “Birders World” readers voted the refuge as one of their Top 15 favorite spots to see birds, and the American Bird Conservancy has identified the refuge as an Important Bird Area.
+“Birders World” readers once voted the refuge as one of their Top 15 favorite spots to see birds, and the American Bird Conservancy has identified the refuge as an important bird area.

 • The Wood County Park District oversees several park facilities in the county, including Cedar Creeks Preserve, a 42-acre tract located east of Walbridge where Woodville Road (SR 51) crosses Walbridge Road.
 The park is an excellent example of the former Black Swamp that once covered a large portion of Northwest Ohio and includes hiking trails, a footbridge, picnic tables, restrooms and an information kiosk.